One Card Office

 Entitlement verification is a comprehensive way to describe the fact that USF students are entitled to certain One Card services and privileges.
 In providing these services, the university needs an efficient and easy-to-use process with which to verify that the cardholder can and should access them.
 The One Card program maintains this process, which is put to use each time a student swipes or uses their One Card.

-Examples of entitlement verification include admission to USF athletic events, use of the Koret Health and Recreation center, participation in the Student Rewards program, discounts offered via the Student Advantage program, and transportation privileges associated with the MUNI Class Pass sticker.
+Examples of entitlement verification include admission to USF athletic events and the use of the Koret Health and Recreation center.

 A student's One Card is activated to function as a debit card, allowing for cashless purchasing power throughout campus.
 Debit accounts require the cardholder to prepay into them, after which he or she may make purchases against the available balance.